isomerpages/moe-westviewpri/_our-curriculum/ICT/Information and Communication Technology (ICT).md

 <p><strong>3.
 Cyber Wellness</strong>
 </p>
 <p>We prioritise the well-being of our pupils in the digital realm.
 Our Cyber
-Wellness programme uses the Sense-Think-Act approach to develop a child’s instinct to act responsibly in cyberspace.
+Wellness programme uses the <em>Sense-Think-Act</em> approach to develop a child’s instinct to act responsibly in cyberspace.
 This approach is grounded in three guiding principles:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Respect for Self and Others: Developing an understanding of the impact